Fadil Vokrri

-Arguably one of the greatest Kosovan footballers, he was the president of the Football Federation of Kosovo from 16 February 2008, until his death on 9 June 2018.
+Arguably one of the greatest Kosovan footballers, he was the president of the Football Federation of Kosovo from 16 February 2008 until his death on 9 June 2018.

 Early life

-Born in Podujevo, SFR Yugoslavia, Vokrri was known for his Diego Maradona-like approach with quick movement and strong shooting (where he established his strong shooting reputation at FC Prishtina).
+Born in Podujevë, SFR Yugoslavia (modern Kosovo) to ethnic Albanian parents, Vokrri was known for his Diego Maradona-like approach with quick movement and strong shooting (where he established his strong shooting reputation at FC Prishtina).
 He won a number of international caps for the former Yugoslavia in the mid-1980s and was unlucky to not win more caps where he was one of Yugoslavia's favourite football talents.
 He played in a star-studded lineup that included Agim Cana, Edmond Rugova and Fadil Muriqi, as well as other Kosovan players who were part of the Golden Generation in the 1980s.
 Vokrri's FC Prishtina went on to beat Red Star Belgrade at the Red Star Stadium and record a historic away victory for the Kosovan team.

 Club career

 Vokrri scored a total of 121 goals and had 363 club appearances, he began his career at the age of 16 years old at Llapi.
 He then moved to Prishtina in 1980 and played there until 1986, scoring 55 goals and making 172 appearances.
 Vokrri was very successful with Partizan from Belgrade where he scored 18 goals and had 55 appearances.
 He was key to both the team claiming the 1986–87 Yugoslav First League title, and their successful run in the 1988–89 Yugoslav Cup, notably scoring in the final as Partizan won 6–1 against Velež Mostar.

-In between the two trophy successes, Italian club Juventus showed interest in signing Vokrri.
-However, as he had not completed the then-compulsory two years' military service, he was unable to travel abroad, and so had to turn down the offer.
-He eventually completed the requirements for military service while playing for Partizan, fulfilling light tasks during the week around training and in between matches.
+Juventus showed interest in signing Vokrri during the late 1980s.
+He could not join because "[he] hadn't completed the then-compulsory two years' military service".
 He also played for Nîmes Olympique, Fenerbahçe where he played for the successful coach Guus Hiddink.
 Vokrri was a favourite of Fenerbahçe fans but was not as productive as he was with FC Prishtina and Partizan because of his older age.